SModelS/smodels/docs/manual/source/Installation.rst

  * tar xzvf smodels-fastlim-v1.1.tgz
  * rm smodels-fastlim-v1.1.tgz

+SModelS auto-detects fastlim results and issues an acknowledgement.

 Please make sure, that when using their efficiency maps, fastlim gets proper acknowledgement, see the bibtex file in the smodels-fastlim tarball.